Quebec City (Province of Canada electoral district): Significant elections

 In 1841, in the first general election in the new Province of Canada, the Governor General intervened heavily in the voting in individual ridings, to ensure he had a majority in the Legislative Assembly.
 In Quebec City, this intervention took the form of pressure on government officials and pensioners to vote for Sydenham's preferred candidates.
-Of the hundred and forty-eight voters in this group, one hundred and forty-five voted for Sydenham's candidates.
+One of Sydenham's preferred candidates dropped out, but the other, Henry Black, continued.
+Of the hundred and forty-eight voters in this group, one hundred and forty-five voted for Black.

+In the general elections of 1858, there was electoral violence in the Quebec City riding, and two individuals were killed.
+The elections of all three members were set aside in 1860 as a result.

 Abolition

-The district was abolished on July 1, 1867, when the British North America Act, 1867 came into force, creating Canada and splitting the Province of Canada into Quebec and Ontario.
-It was succeeded by electoral districts of the same name in the House of Commons of Canada and the Legislative Assembly of Quebec.
+The Quebec electoral district was abolished in 1860, when it was replaced by three single-member districts, Quebec Centre, Quebec East, and Quebec West.
+The elections of all three of the members of Quebec City elected in the 1858 general elections had been declared void on April 16, 1860.
+The Act provided that the three new electoral districts came into force immediately on passage of the Act, on April 23, 1860.